biud436/blog-api-server/README.md

 ## Frontend application

-In this frontend application will finish off the look and feel of our blog by adding a lot of Components, Stylesheet files, Redux and Recoil state management system of NextJS.
+In this frontend application will finish off the look and feel of our blog by adding a lot of Components, Stylesheet files, Redux and Recoil state management system of React.

 -   API Proxy
 -   SWR